 Isn't philosophy fun?

 And if you don't think sunglasses and explosions are cool, that's fine because what's cool or not is subjective.
 Yet one thing most people can acknowledge is that not everything is cool.
 While people will inevitably have differing opinions on what things are cool and which ones aren't, virtually everyone would agree that not everything is cool.
+This is actually the subject of the Steve Lichman comics for the most part.
 The very concept of something being cool implies that in order for something to be called "cool," it has to be cooler or "more cool" than something else.
 That's why words like "lame" exist; to describe things that aren't cool.

 Language is malleable and constantly evolving, yet there are some concrete base ideas that will never change because they'd be at odds with their own existence and would create a paradox.